 Overall Impact on Rabies Activities

-Most responses came from South and South-Eastern Asia and Western, Southern, and Eastern Africa (n=65 altogether, 79%), endemic countries (n=62, 76%), and people working in the national government, academia, international organizations, and the animal health frontline (n=66 altogether, 80%) (Figure 1B).
+Most responses came from endemic countries (n=62, 76%) across Africa and Asia (n=65 altogether, 79%, Figure 1A), and people working in the national government, academia, international organizations, and the animal health frontline (n=66 altogether, 80%) (Figure 1B).

-Figure 1 A-B

 According to the study participants, the pandemic hit rabies control activities hard both in endemic countries with many COVID-19 cases, and in countries with lower levels of COVID-19 cases that were progressing to control rabies.
 That said, two main differences were observed.
-First, in endemic countries, because of their frailer surveillance system, the impact of the pandemic in terms of human and animal rabies burden was difficult to assess, while this was more evident in in-progress countries.
+First, in rabies-endemic countries, because of their frailer surveillance system, the impact of the pandemic in terms of human and animal rabies burden was more difficult to assess, while this was more evident in in-progress countries.
 Second, in endemic countries just beginning their journey to the Zero by 30 goal, “the momentum that was gaining was lost,” while in-progress countries experienced an unfortunate step back.

 The question on whether funds for rabies control were reduced or diverted to COVID-19 response divided respondents; 42 (51%) replied negatively and 39 (48%) positively.
 While respondents in endemic countries and in-progress countries were roughly equally distributed, seven out of the eight respondents from rabies-free countries observed no disruption to their national rabies budget.
 Respondents across the three country categories estimated a 25% to 50% reduction in funding.
-One-tenth (n=5) of those who reported no budget cuts specified that the financial resources allocated to rabies control were so low and unpredictable even before COVID-19, that no visible change occurred because of the pandemic.
-One respondent noted that, besides being intentionally moved to COVID-19 control, rabies funds also decreased because of the decision to reduce the garbage tax to reduce pressure on families, which usually sustains dog vaccination.
+Five of those who reported no budget cuts specified that the financial resources allocated to rabies control were so low and unpredictable even before COVID-19, that no visible change occurred because of the pandemic.
+One respondent noted that, besides being intentionally moved to COVID-19 control, rabies funds also decreased because of the decision to reduce the garbage tax to reduce pressure on families, which usually pays for dog vaccination.

-Usually, the first resources to be cut or re-directed to the management of COVID-19 – or of other co-occurring emergencies – were those for the procurement of animal rabies vaccines and the implementation of dog vaccination campaigns.
-As the latter often rely on unpredictable financial support from external donors or civil society, they suffered from a sudden shift in priorities when the pandemic started.
-In some countries, the government decided to concentrate only upon delivering post-exposure prophylaxis to bitten individuals, neglecting the other rabies control activities.
+Usually, the first resources to be cut or re-directed to COVID-19 – or other co-occurring emergencies – were those for the procurement of animal rabies vaccines and the implementation of dog vaccination.
+As the latter often rely on unpredictable financial support from external donors or civil society, they suffered from a shift in priorities when the pandemic began.
+In some countries, the government decided to focus only on post-exposure prophylaxis provision, neglecting other rabies control activities.
 Both in the human and the animal health sectors, some participants observed that the rabies budget was not intentionally cut, but rather remained unspent due to the impossibility of performing rabies control activities because of lockdowns and movement restrictions.
 It was unclear whether these savings would remain available for rabies activities in the future.
-One participant from the pharmaceutical sector claimed that all energies and funds were focused on the manufacturing of the COVID-19 vaccine.
-From a global perspective, many countries reduced the quantity of human and dog vaccines they procured during 2020, as well as their forecast for 2021 and beyond.
+One participant from the pharmaceutical sector claimed that all energies and funds were put towards manufacturing of the COVID-19 vaccine.
+From a global perspective, many countries reduced the quantity of human and dog vaccines procured during 2020, as well as their forecast for 2021 and beyond.